-The picture changed again when there was high reproductive excess (Fig.S9).
-When trait heritability was 0.25, the results were similar to the moderate reproductive excess scenario, but only in the “intruders competitively superior” scenario (blue curves in Fig.S9): strong maladaptation occurred, and population size was reduced by about generation 50 to 100 or fewer spawners.
-In contrast, under the “intruders competitively equal” and “intruders competitively inferior” scenarios (red and green curves in Fig.S9), soft selection filtered out many intruders each generation (especially in the “intruders competitively inferior” case), so little maladaptation or introgression of foreign/domesticated alleles occurred in the “intruders competitively inferior” case and a small amount of introgression occurred in the “intruders competitively equal” case.
+The dynamics changed yet again when there was high reproductive excess (Fig.S9).
+When trait heritability was 0.25, the results were similar to the moderate reproductive excess scenario, but only in the ‘intruders competitively superior’ scenario (blue curves in Fig.S9) Strong maladaptation occurred, and population size was reduced by about generation 50 to 100 or fewer spawners.
+In contrast, under both the ‘intruders competitively equal’ and ‘intruders competitively inferior’ scenarios (red and green curves in Fig.S9), soft selection filtered out many intruders each generation (especially in the ‘intruders competitively inferior’ scenario).
+Little maladaptation or introgression of foreign/domesticated alleles occurred in the ‘intruders competitively inferior’ case and a small amount of introgression occurred in the ‘intruders competitively equal’ case.
 The number of spawners remained stable at K in both cases.
-When heritability was increased to 0.5, little to no maladaptation occurred in the “intruders competitively inferior” and “intruders competitively equal” scenarios (red and green curves in Fig.S9), while a small amount of maladaptation occurred in the “intruders competitively superior” scenario (blue curves in Fig.S9).
-Little to no introgression occurred in the former two scenarios, whilst a small amount of introgression occurred in the “intruders competitively superior” scenario.
+When heritability was increased to 0.5, little to no maladaptation occurred in the ‘intruders competitively inferior’ and ‘intruders competitively equal’ scenarios (red and green curves in Fig.S9), while a small amount of maladaptation occurred in the ‘intruders competitively superior’ scenario (blue curves in Fig.S9).
+Little to no introgression occurred in the first two scenarios considered, whilst a small amount of introgression occurred in the ‘intruders competitively superior’ scenario.
 The number of spawners remained stable at K in all three cases.

-Discussion (a stream of consciousness for now!!)
+Discussion

 Section 1: a recap of the key results, with some big statements on their general importance.